spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/cli-output-ef-2node-awsec2.md

-### Based on the listing below you can notice Play #1 and #2 are executed on Ansible management host
+### Ansible Palybook - Plays # 1 ..
+4 - example of command line output

-(localhost / 127.0.0.1), Play #3 and #4 are executed on EC2 instance (vm with IP: 54.159.20.34).
+Based on the listing below you can notice Play #1 and #2 are executed on Ansible management host (localhost / 127.0.0.1), Play #3 and #4 are executed on EC2 instance (vm with IP: 54.159.20.34).

 ```ansible